This setting only affects the word lists

 Here you can practice the names of the weekdays, the numbers, time expressions, colours and many other things.

-Some of the lists are very long, so please begin by adapting them to your own needs (click on a list, then click adapt).
+Some of the lists are very long, so you will be asked to pick out the words you wish to practice when starting on a new list.
+You can always change your choises later (click on a list, then click adapt).

-- My word lists (in the right column under My Study)
+My word lists (under the tab My study)

 Click on new word list to create your own word list(s) where you can practice with words of your own choice.

-You can make lists on themes like food, adjectives, work, or lists with words from your textbook, or...
+You can make lists on themes like food, adjectives, travel, or lists with words from your textbook, or...

 You can edit your lists easily and add new words.